trinary/trinary.github.com/source/_posts/2012-07-14-dials-and-blogging.markdown

 ### What's a Dial?

-By dial, I mean a speedometer-type representation of a value, a gauge is another accurate name.
+By dial, I mean a speedometer-type representation of a value, gauge is another accurate name.
 You have a circular layout, typically with an indicator pointing from the center to a particular spot on the circle.
 By rotating, the indicator points at a different place along the circle and indicates a change in magnitude.

 ### Why don't I like them?